 The Company may not be able to continue to claim research and development tax credits under the SME program in the future because it may no longer qualify as a small or medium-sized company.
-In addition, the EU State Aid cap limits the total aid claimable in respect of a given project to €7.5 million which may impact the Company's ability to claim R&D tax credits in future.
-Further, the U.K. Finance Act of 2021 introduced a cap on payable credit claims under the SME Program in excess of £20,000 with effect from April 2021 by reference to, broadly, three times the total Pay As You Earn, or PAYE, and National Insurance Contributions, or NICs, liability of the company, subject to an exception which prevents the cap from applying.
+In addition, the EU State Aid cap limits the total aid claimable in respect of a given project to $\notin$ 7.5 million which may impact our ability to claim R&D tax credits in future.
+Further, the U.K. Finance Act of 2021 introduced a cap on payable credit claims under the SME Program in excess of £20,000 with effect from April 2021 by reference to, broadly, three times the total Pay As You Earn ("PAYE"), and National Insurance Contributions ("NICs"), liability of the company, subject to an exception which prevents the cap from applying.
 That exception requires the company to be creating, taking steps to create or managing intellectual property, as well as having qualifying research and development expenditure in respect of connected parties, which does not exceed 15% of the total claimed.
-If such exception does not apply, this could restrict the amount of payable credit that we claim.
-For the year ended December 31, 2022, the R&D tax credits was further restricted by the available tax losses in the UK for the period.
+If such an exception does not apply, this could restrict the amount of payable credit that we claim.
+For the year ended December 31, 2022, the R&D tax credits were further restricted by the available tax losses in the UK for the period.
+There was no tax loss restriction applied to the R&D tax credits in the UK for the year ended December 31, 2023.